sphis-sinco/project-dreamland/actions/run/README.md

-To run hashlink: `haxe -main Compiler --interp -D PLATFORM=hashlink` To run html5: `haxe -main Compiler --interp -D PLATFORM=html5` To run neko: `haxe -main Compiler --interp -D PLATFORM=neko`
+To run hashlink: `haxe -main Compiler --interp -D PLATFORM=hashlink` To run html5: `haxe -main Compiler --interp -D PLATFORM=html5` To run neko: `haxe -main Compiler --interp -D PLATFORM=neko` To run android: `haxe -main Compiler --interp -D PLATFORM=android`

-To run in "debug" mode add `-D debug`
+To run in "debug" mode add `-debug`
 To have comments add `-D comments`

 Add "LIBFILENAME=" and then the name of the file with your haxelibs